-Obstetric abdominal examinations were performed to assess the fundal level, fetal presentation, estimated fetal weight. amount of liquor, and any scars from operations. previous Additionally, laboratory investigations, including complete blood count, coagulation profile, liver and renal function tests, were carried out prior to the cesarean section. was Ultrasound utilized to confirm gestational age, detect fetal presentation, and rule out major congenital malformations or placenta previa.
+Obstetric abdominal examinations were performed to assess the fundal level, fetal presentation, estimated fetal weight, amount of liquor, and any scars from operations.
+Additionally, previous laboratory investigations, including complete blood count, coagulation profile, liver and renal function tests, were carried to the cesarean out prior section.
+Ultrasound was utilized to confirm gestational age, detect fetal presentation, rule out major congenital and malformations or placenta previa.

 The nerve block procedure followed a series of steps: all cesarean deliveries were performed via Pfannenstiel incisions under general anesthesia.
-During the cesarean section and prior to the closure of the rectus sheath, the following injections were administered: Group A (n=75)received a 10 ml injection of 0.5% Bupivacaine in each angle of the rectus sheath incision, using a fan-like pattern with a needle passed under vision to exclude vascular injury.
+During the cesarean section and prior to the closure of the rectus sheath, the following injections were administered: Group A (n=75) received a 10 ml injection of 0.5% Bupivacaine in each angle of the rectus sheath incision, using a fan-like pattern with a needle passed under vision to exclude vascular injury.
 This procedure was repeated on the contralateral angle of the rectus sheath incision.
-Group B (n=75) received a 10 ml injection of 0.9% saline in each angle of the rectus sheath incision, following the same procedure as Group A. Following the closure of the anterior abdominal wall, the abdominal wound was covered with a pressure dressing, and patients received fentanyl citrate (100 mcg intravenous) as an opioid analgesic during surgery after umbilical cord clamping.
+Group B (n=75) received a 10 ml injection of 0.9% saline in each angle of the rectus sheath incision, following the same procedure as Group A. Following the closure of the anterior abdominal wall, the abdominal wound was covered with a pressure dressing, and patients received fentanyl citrate (100 mcg intravenous) as an opioid analysesic during surgery after umbilical cord clamping.

-Postoperatively, all patients received potassium diclofenac (75 mg intramuscular) every 12 hours for pain management, with the option for patients meperidine to receive (50)mg demand. intramuscular) on Pain assessments were conducted at various time points post-surgery, both during rest and ambulation, using a standard 10 cm VAS.
-Additionally, adverse effects of medications and other outcome parameters, including nausea, vomiting, and itching, were recorded.
-Clinically significant postoperative nausea and vomiting were addressed by administering metoclopramide (10 mg intravenous).
-Patient satisfaction with pain management was assessed through interviews conducted 48 hours post-surgery on a scale ranging from 0 (very unsatisfied) to 10 (highly satisfied).
+Postoperatively, all patients received diclofenac potassium (75 mg intramuscular) every 12 hours for pain management, with the option for patients meperidine to receive (50)mg intramuscular) demand. on Pain assessments were conducted at various time points post-surgery, both during rest and ambulation, using a standard 10 cm VAS.
+Additionally, adverse effects of medications other and outcome parameters, including nausea, vomiting, and itching, were recorded.
+Clinically significant postoperative nausea vomiting were addressed by administering metoclopramide (10 mg intravenous).
+Patient satisfaction with pain management through interviews was assessed conducted 48 hours post-surgery on a scale ranging from 0 (very unsatisfied) to 10 (highly satisfied).